Call This Thursday to Get

 Water heaters are one of the most overlooked sources of leaks in the home.
 Sediment accumulates at the bottom of the tank over the years, which accelerates corrosion and eventually causes the tank to fail.
 The connections and valves on a water heater also weaken as time goes on, and once a unit starts leaking, it rarely stops on its own without expert intervention.

 Stains or bubbling paint on walls and ceilings often mean a pipe inside the wall has a small leak or a loose connection.
 These types of leaks can be especially damaging since water spreads slowly before any visible signs appear.
-In many cases, a plumber may find that older galvanized steel pipes are the source of the problem, as they are known to corrode and fail over time.
+In many cases, a plumber in Boca Raton, FL may find that older galvanized steel pipes are the source of the problem, as they are known to corrode and fail over time.

 If leaks keep occurring in multiple areas of the home, no single repair is going to solve the root problem.
 The pipes themselves may simply be at the end of their lifespan.
 Repiping the home, which involves replacing the old supply lines throughout the entire house with new copper or PEX piping, is often the most cost-effective long-term solution.
 A qualified plumbing repair service can evaluate the condition of your pipes and let you know whether targeted repairs will hold or if a full repipe is the smarter investment for your home.